Josefinekihlstrom/LauraDay/README.md

 a regular is logged in and wants to add a comment on a post.
 - Make it possible for superusers to delete comments.
 Right now it's only available in the admin panel of the page, but it would be nice to implement this with a similar layout and action as when deleting a blog post.
+- Make it possible to upload images to blog posts.
+Simply just to make the blog posts a bit more fun to read.

 ## Information Architecture
 ### The Database